JeremyPai/HOG_SVM/README.md

 HOG + SVM is a classic object detection method for it is fast to use and can get acceptable accuracy.

 For more description about this project, I wrote a medium artical about it.
-Go check this out! [link](https://medium.com/lifes-a-struggle/hog-svm-c2fb01304c0)
+Check this out! [link](https://medium.com/lifes-a-struggle/hog-svm-c2fb01304c0)

 After running HOG + SVM, we could probably get the following result.